aws/aws-lc/BUILDING.md

 More information on this can be found in [INCORPORATING.md](/INCORPORATING.md).

-# Snapsafe detection
+# Snapsafe Detection

-AWS-LC supports Snapsafe-type uniqueness breaking event (ube) detection using SysGenID (https://lkml.org/lkml/2021/3/8/677).
-The SysGenID interface is not yet finalised and has little support.
-Therefore, we only use this as a hardening mechanism and fail open.
-This behaviour is similar to how fork detection works in AWS-LC.
+AWS-LC supports Snapsafe-type uniqueness breaking event detection on Linux using SysGenID (https://lkml.org/lkml/2021/3/8/677).
+This mechanism is used for security hardening.
+If a SysGenID interface is not found, then the mechanism is ignored.

+## Snapsafety Prerequisites

+Snapshots taken on active hosts can potentially be unsafe to use.
+See "Snapshot Safety Prerequisites" here: https://lkml.org/lkml/2021/3/8/677